Deadline: Jul - 31 - 2023

-Vacancy: Technical Expert to the Central African Centre for Renewable Energy and Energy Efficiency (CEREEAC), Deadline for applications: 24 November 2022 (extended)
+Vacancy: Technical Expert to the Central African Centre for Renewable Energy and Energy Efficiency (CEREEAC), Extended deadline for applications: 31 July 2023

 The technical and institutional design of the CEREEAC is the result of a comprehensive consultative preparatory process, which was undertaken by UNIDO and ECCAS between 2020 and 2021.
 The centre was adopted by the Energy Ministers on 8 June 2021 and formally established by Decision No. 04/CEEAC/CCEG/XIX/21 of the 19th Conference of Heads of State and Government held on 30 July 2021 in Brazzaville.
 Following a competitive selection process, Luanda, Angola was designated as the host location of the CEREEAC Secretariat.
 The Secretariat will operate through a network of National Focal Institutions (NFIs) and Thematic Hubs (THs) among all ECCAS countries.
 The CEREEAC management operates under the guidance and oversight of a Ministerial Steering Committee and an Executive Board.